clojurewerkz/ogre/README.md

 ## Project Maturity

-Orge is a young project that regained active development in 2014.
+Orge is a relatively young project that regained active development in 2014-2015.

 ## Artifacts